 Gross Cultural Vandalism

-I just read the following article about yet another mindless decision by the UK’s government in their effort to save money.
+I just read the following article about yet another mindless decision by the UK’s government in its effort to save money.
 Here is yet more proof, as if any intelligent reader needed it, of a government gone mad, controlled by unthinking fools…

 Award-winning author Philip Pullman accused Education Secretary Michael Gove of ‘wanton destruction’ for axing Bookstart, while the former Poet Laureate Sir Andrew Motion accused him of ‘gross cultural vandalism.’

-The charity, which says its aim is to inspire a love of reading in children, delivers three packs of free books to youngsters – one just after birth, one before starting school and the last one before secondary school.
+The charity, which says its aim is to inspire a love of reading in children, delivers three packs of free books to youngsters – one just after birth, one before starting school, and the last one before secondary school.

 What are they thinking of?
 Author Philip Pullman and former Poet Laureate Sir Andrew Motion are lost for words at Government plans to scrap Bookstart